 So, in the spirit of getting to know each other a bit better, here’s a little about me!
 (At the end, I’ve also included a little journaling prompt for you, to help you explore your relationship to your own pleasure, if you feel called.)

-My name is River Drosera, I am a white, queer femme working in Somatic Sex Education.
+My name is River Drosera, I am a queer femme working in Somatic Sex Education.

-I use they/them pronouns, but she/her is okay, too!
-I live and work on occupied Nisenan territory, now known by its colonial name of Sacramento, CA.
+I use they/them pronouns and I live and work on occupied Nisenan territory, also known as Sacramento.

 I grew up in rural New York before going to art school, then found my way into the Somatic Sex Education realm.
 It was a natural calling, as I was usually the person people would come to talk about their sex lives.
 I’ve always felt it was essential to openly share with my friends about our experiences as erotic beings in the world — especially because our education around sex and bodies was (and is!) so limited.
 I’m delighted to report that I’ve been working professionally in the somatic sex-ed and body awareness field for close to 8 years now!